covid-visualizer/alpha/README.md

 CoronaCurves is easy to set up and run out of the box.
 It is not, however, configured to be easily customizable.
 If you want different functions you will have to get dirty with the Python code.
 Feel free to fork this repository.

-Ultimately, getting good data and understanding its baked-in assumptions will be your most difficult task.
-That is as it should be.

 Expect evolution in the software and incompatible changes.
 CoronaCurves is being made available early -- because that's what an epidemic demands.

 * <a href="#requirements">Requirements and installation</a>
 * <a href="#features">Features</a>
+* <a href="#quirks">Quirks</a>
 * <a href="#model">Model and Math</a>
 * <a href="#dataconfig">Data Configuration</a>
 * <a href="#python">Python code</a>
 * <a href="#extensions">Ideas for extensions</a>

+Ultimately, getting good data and understanding its baked-in assumptions will be your most difficult task.
+That is as it should be.

 <a name="requirements"></a>
 # Requirements and Installation